 The following recipe is one I came up with to keep protein exciting.
 We all know how bland tilapia can be, so I added a few magic ingredients and made it shine.
 So long boredom, welcome good-tasting Pesto Tilapia!!

-- Remove from oven, let cool a bit and enjoy!
+- Bake for 10 minutes.
+Remove from oven, let cool and serve right away.

 - 9x13 in baking dish